 Instructions for completing the residence medical and special consideration request:

-- For students who are taller than average (over 6-foot-4), a copy of your drivers license with all personal information is sufficient documentation.
+- For students who are taller than average (over 6-foot-4), a copy of your drivers license with all personal information except your name and height blacked out is sufficient documentation.
 You do not need an attesting professional to complete your request.

-- Students with dietary concerns which require a medical exemption ONLY are required to complete this form.
+- Brock Dining Services are able to accommodate a multitude of dietary needs.
+Students with dietary concerns which require a medical exemption ONLY are required to complete this form.
 Please include any dietary concerns or things you want to make a note of in your residence application on the Meal Plan and Dietary Needs page.

 - When having an appropriate professional complete and sign Section 3, please note: